anycable/anycable-client/README.md

 })
 ```

+### Token-based authentication

+AnyCable SDK provides several features to simplify using token-based authentication (either an [official AnyCable one](https://docs.anycable.io/anycable-go/jwt_identification) or a custom one).

-### Refreshing authentication tokens
+#### Refreshing tokens

-If you use a token-based authentication with expirable tokens (e.g., like [AnyCable PRO JWT identification](https://docs.anycable.io/anycable-go/jwt_identification)), you need a mechanism to refresh tokens for a long-lived clients (to let them reconnect in case of a connection failure).

-AnyCable client can help you to make this process as simple as possible: just provide a function, which could retrieve a new token and update the connection url.
+AnyCable provides a smooth mechanism to refresh tokens for a long-lived clients (to let them reconnect in case of a connection failure): just provide a function, which could retrieve a new token and update the connection url or parameters.
 AnyCable will take care of everything else (tracking expiration and reconnecting).
 Here is an example:

 ```js
 // cable.js